Extended-Krylov-subspace methods for trust-region and norm-regularization subproblems: Abstract

 \section{Abstract}

 We consider an effective new method for solving trust-region and norm-regularization problems that arise as subproblems in many optimization applications.
-We show that the solutions to such subproblems lie on a manifold of approximately very low rank as a function of their controlling parameters (trust-region radius or regularization weight).
-Based on this, we build a basis for this manifold using an efficient extended-Krylov-subspace iteration that involves a single matrix factorization.
+We show that the solutions to such subproblems effectively lie in a very-low-dimensional subspace as a function of their controlling parameters (trust-region radius or regularization weight).
+Based on this, we build a basis spanning these solutions using an efficient extended-Krylov-subspace iteration that involves a single matrix factorization.
 The problems within the subspace using such a basis may be solved at very low cost using effective high-order root-finding methods.
 This then provides an alternative to common methods using multiple factorizations or standard Krylov subspaces.
 We provide numerical results to illustrate the effectiveness of our {\tt TREK}/{\tt NREK} approach.

 \numsection{Introduction}